mparticle-tse/mp-ruby-sdk-example/README.md

 # Getting Started

 1. Git clone the repo and then cd into the directory.
+2. Enter ```gem install mparticle``` in the terminal.
-2. Enter ```ruby ruby-mp-sdk.rb``` in the terminal
+3. Once you installed the mparticle gem, enter ```ruby ruby-mp-sdk.rb``` in the terminal.
-3. Check console for print message confirming upload.
-Check Livestream as well
+4. Check console for print message confirming upload.
+Check Livestream as well.